duca/Alcantara/README.md

 make

-2- In the directory type
-qmake -makefile Alcantara.pro
+2- In the directory type (if you also have qt5 installed, use qmake-qt4 instead of qmake) qmake -makefile Alcantara.pro

 and a Makefile will be generated using the correct paths for each include and lib files needed.
 After the end of the process execute the previous instruction